Jordan Seiler Photographs · Collisions Series

 Exhibitions and Collaboration with Open Walls Gallery

-Planning and intention lie at the core of Jordan Seiler’s practice, but being a street activist, a certian level of spontaneity was always allowed.
-Usually occuring during his travels, these casual actions have enriched many a street on different continents.
-He is one the regular invitees of the most relevant street art festivals, conferences and events.
+Planning and intention lie at the core of Jordan Seiler’s practice, but being a street activist, a certain level of spontaneity has always been allowed.
+Usually occurring during his travels, these casual actions have enriched many a street on different continents.
+He is one the regular invitees of the most relevant street art festivals, conferences, and events.
 Highlighting some of his solo shows, we mention Taking from the Tip Jar at Vincent Michael Gallery in 2011, and Removal Satisfies the Condition held at The Canal Chapter in 2006.
 More recently, his work was on included in a duo show with Vermibus at the Open Walls Gallery.
-The exhibition was a part of the grand opening of gallery’s novel space at the center of Berlin-Mitte at Schröderstrasse in July 2015.
+The exhibition was a part of the grand opening of gallery’s new space at the center of Berlin-Mitte at Schröderstrasse in July 2015.

 OPEN WALLS Gallery featured works from Collisions at the Urban Art Section of 2016 Berliner Liste and at the ART.FAIR Cologne 2016.